cogitor/cogitor.github.io/about.md

 ---
 title: About Emil Varga
 description: Who am I?
-I'm a lead software engineer at Zalando in Berlin, Germany.
+I'm a software engineering manager at Zalando in Berlin, Germany.
 I enjoy learning, building things and sharing what I've learned in the process.
 sitemap:
   lastmod: 2022-03-06
   priority: 1.0
   changefreq: 'monthly'
 ---
 # Who am I?
-I'm a lead software engineer at [Zalando](https://www.zalando.de/) in Berlin, Germany.
+I'm a software engineering manager at [Zalando](https://www.zalando.de/) in Berlin, Germany.
 Before Germany, I have lived and worked in Ireland for the better part of a decade.
 I enjoy learning, building things and sharing what I've learned in the process.

 <!--break-->